HartsyAI/SwarmUI-MagicPromptExtension/README.md

 **Settings:**

-* Access the settings by clicking the settings button within the MagicPrompt tab to configure various options, including the LLM backend, API keys, and vision settings.
+* Access the settings by clicking the settings button within the MagicPrompt tab to configure various options, including the LLM backends, model selection, and custom system instructions.
 ![Settings](Images/Screenshots/settings.PNG)

 ## Troubleshooting